jxnblk/react-server/README.md

 Univeral (isomorphic) React express app with webpack and hot module replacement

+**Note:** This is intended for demonstration and educational purposes.
+If you're building a server-rendered React application, I'd recommend looking at [Next.js][] or [Razzle][], which was the inspiration for this.

 - Universal app with SSR and client side rehydration
 - Hot module replacement on both server and client
 - Support for ES6 & JSX with [Babel][]